ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 ## Trivia

-![osu!mania logo in the Special Game Modes][osu!mania logo]
+![osu!mania logo in the Special Modes][osu!mania logo]

-_osu!mania logo in the deprecated Special Game Modes_
+_osu!mania logo in the deprecated Special Modes_

 - osu!mania was released on [**08/10/2012**, chiefly implemented by **woc2006**](http://osu.ppy.sh/forum/p/1825880).
 - If the key count is the same after using the xK or Co-Op modifier, no score reduction will be given.